Characteristic cycles for coadmissible D-modules on smooth rigid analytic curves: Sub-holonomic -modules

 \begin{remark} Let $X_K$ be a smooth, quasi-compact and connected rigid analytic $K$-variety.
 One can define directly the microlocalization $K$-algebras $\F_{\infty , r}(Y_i)$ of $\wideparen{\D}_{X_K}(Y_i)$ by choosing an admissible open cover $(Y_i)$of $X_K$ ; the integer $r$ for which this is possible depends on this cover.
 In particular, for any coadmissible $\wideparen{\D}_{X_K}$-module $\M$, we can define its infinite support $\suppi(\M)$ by fixing such a cover.
 Since this infinite support does not depend on $r$, $\suppi(\M)$ will be independent on the choice of the cover.
 Thus, we can define in this setting a notion of sub-holonomicity satisfying the desire properties even when we do not have a smooth formal model. \end{remark}

 \paragraph{General situation}

 We now assume that $\X$ is a smooth, separated and connected curve which is potentially not quasi-compact.
 We denote by $T^*\X_K$ the cotangent space of $\X_K$ and we identify $\X_K$ with its zero section.
-Let $\M$ be a coadmissible $\Dcap$-module and $(Y_i)$ an admissible quasi-compact open covering of $\X_K$.
-The infinite support of $\M$ is defined by $\suppi(\M) := \bigcup \supp(\M_{|Y_i})$.
-It does not depend on the choice of the admissible covering.
-In particular, the fact that all the coadmissible $\wideparen{\D}_{Y_i}$-modules $\M_{|Y_i}$ are sub-holonomic is independent from the choice of the covering.